ucsbawm/ucsbawm.github.io/README.md

 # Instructions for Updating Website

+Open Pycharm.

 You should start by testing the website by running
 ```
 npm run start
 ```
+in Terminal (on Pycharm).
 This will host the website locally at https://localhost:3000/.
+To stop the server, do Control C in the terminal.

 If you're satisfied with your changes, you should 'track' your changes and commit them, which you can do by
 ```